deyanslavkov/revius/docs/architecture.md

 CREATE INDEX IF NOT EXISTS idx_commits_parent ON Commits(parent_hash);
 CREATE INDEX IF NOT EXISTS idx_commits_merge_parent ON Commits(merge_parent_hash);
 -- Optimizing the queries for commits with parent X, for visualizing the branches in a graph.

--- Might add a CommitParents(commit_hash, parent_hash) join table for commits with multiple parents, but that's for the future.

 CREATE TABLE IF NOT EXISTS Refs (
     path TEXT PRIMARY KEY,  -- "refs/heads/main", "refs/tags/v1"